Tbilisi: Airport

-Shota Rustaveli Tbilisi International Airport is the city's only international airport, located about 18 km southeast of the city centre.
-Handling nearly 3 million passengers in 2022, it is the busiest airport in Georgia and a regional hub.
-It is a hub for Georgian Airways and other international carriers, offering direct flights to Europe, the Middle East, and Central Asia.
+Shota Rustaveli Tbilisi International Airport is Tbilisi's only international airport, located about 18 km southeast of the city center.
+Handling 2.99 million passengers in 2022, it is the busiest airport in Georgia and the twentieth busiest airport in the former Soviet Union.
+The airport has been rapidly growing over the past decade, handling more than 3.56 million passengers in 11 months of 2018.
+It is a hub for the national carrier Georgian Airways and Georgian-Chinese start-up Myway Airlines.